berenm/steam-cli/README.rst

     -s, --steam-dir     Directory where to find steam [default: ~/.steam]

-    --debug             Run in debug mode (mostly set -x)
+    --debug             Run in debug mode (mostly set -x) --gui <gui>         Choose the GUI to use for progress indication from the list of supported GUIs: none, text, curses, system

 ``steam-cli`` should be able to start any game, but sadly many games check whether they were started from Steam, and if not, launch Steam and restart from there.